polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/index.md

 blockchain development framework and the [FRAME](../../knowledgebase/runtime/frame) library.

-This tutorial should take you about **1 hour** to complete (can you believe that Substrate enables you to do this in such a tiny amount fo time?!).
+This tutorial should take you about **1 hour** to complete.
 We will be using the [Rust programming language](https://www.rust-lang.org/) and [ReactJS](https://reactjs.org/), but you do not need to know these to be able to complete this guide.
 We will provide you with working code snippets and explain what all the code does at a high level.